 January 31, 2017

-While Black History Month began in 1976, its inspiration dates back to 1926 when Carter G. Woodson and members of his Association for the Study of Negro Life and History (now the Association for the Study of African American Life and History) organized an African American History Week.
-They selected the month of February for this celebration because it was close to the birthdays of President Abraham Lincoln, who had been responsible for the Emancipation Proclamation, and the African American orator and abolitionist Frederick Douglass.
+Black History Month began in 1976, but its inspiration dates back to 1926 when Carter G. Woodson and members of his Association for the Study of Negro Life and History (now the Association for the Study of African American Life and History) organized an African American History Week.
+They selected the month of February for its proximity to the birthdays of Abraham Lincoln and Frederick Douglass.

-ACTIVITY 1: Create a “Perfect Pairing” of Fiction and Nonfiction Text Around Black History Month.
+Create a “Perfect Pairing” of fiction and nonfiction text around Black History Month.

 Giving students the opportunity to read engaging historical fiction connects them to the time period, history, and issues under consideration.
 Pairing fiction with nonfiction ensures that students get the background information they need to read closely and think critically about fiction.

-Grades 2-5: Pair one of the following books with the Human Rights: Civil Rights Pack.
+Grades 2-5: Pair one of the following books with the Human Rights: Civil Rights LaunchPack

-Grades 6-8: Pair one of the following books with The American Civil Rights Movement content set.
+Grades 6-8: Pair one of the following books with The American Civil Rights Movement LaunchPack

 Ask students to research a key movement, such as Abolitionism, Voting Rights, or Civil Rights and then to consider the world around them today.
 What cause would they champion in their community, state, or county?
 How would they go about spreading their message?
 Have students design a flyer or poster that they could use to promote their cause.

 - Human Rights: Civil Rights